 Popular Fads During 1965–1966

-By 1965 and 1966 hairstyles, clothing, and dances were increasingly changing.
+By 1965 and 1966, hairstyles, clothing, and dances were increasingly changing.
 There was a definite shift in views toward sexual morality.
-The Civil Rights Movement and the escalation in the Vietnam War also brought on new fads among protesters.
+The Civil Rights Movement and the escalation of the Vietnam War also brought on new fads among protesters.
 Some of these fads as I remember were:

 14. Mop-Top Hairstyles